 Judges’ ratings of molar nonverbal behavior are analyzed for reliability.

-From these data, compute an overall mean, which represents the molar ar nonverbal behavior composite score.
+From these data, compute an overall mean, which represents the molar nonverbal behavior composite score.
 Both the composite score and each of the individual 15 ratings are considered as potential predictors of teaching effectiveness.

 Analyze coders’ ratings of molecular nonverbal behaviors for reliability.